technofocus-pte/agntcAIaccdepth/Day 3/Day-3-Custom-RAG-and-Semantic-Kernel/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

     ![](../media/day2ex1-006.png)

-8. Wait for the deployment is completed and then click on **Go to resource**.
+8. Wait for the deployment to be completed and then click on **Go to resource**.

     ![](../media/day2ex1-007.png)